woodcock3/citychurch/README.md

-A church jekyll powered single page site
+A church jekyll powered multi page site
 ======================
-This is site is based on http://github.io/t413/SinglePaged Template is Jekyll 3.0
+This is site is based on http://github.io/t413/SinglePaged The original is a single page site.
+But I have added collections and pages to produce multiple themed pages.

 Permissions
 ===========